 Early in the court proceedings in late 2012, the question arose about whether Brother Harmata could be granted a media-suppression order regarding his name.
 However, the suppression order did not survive.
 But the names of sex-abuse victims are always automatically suppressed (otherwise, victims would be too embarassed to come forward).

 The detectives then interviewed a third victim.

 Eventually, in Sydney's Parramatta District Court on 21 June 2013, Brother Martin Harmata pleaded guilty to eight child-sex offences committed against three boys who were under his authority during the late 1980s.
 And this information was reported in the media.

 Because of Harmata's guilty plea, the June 2013 hearing was relatively brief.
-A chauffeur-driven car picked up Brother Harmata outside the court and took him back to a Patrician Brothers location.
-Harmata was on bail pending the sentencing proceedings which were scheduled for September 2013.
+Harmata was released on bail until the sentencing day.

 Police are urging any victims of sexual abuse at Patrician Brothers Blacktown (or any other school) to have a confidential chat with a detective from the Sex Crimes Squad.
 Even if a particular complainant does not wish to lay charges, the information from this person can enable the detectives to help other victims to obtain justice.

 A statement by NSW Police on 22 February 2013 said: